meesalavenugopal/lapsgroup/LAUNCH_ASSETS_README.md

-# LAPS Architecture & Planning Launch Assets
+# LAPS - Architecture & Planning Studios Launch Assets

-This folder contains all materials for the Architecture & Planning Division launch.
+This folder contains all materials for the Architecture & Planning Studios Division launch.

 ## 📋 Contents